Thebuilderekes/restaurant-landingpage/README.md

 HTML: Structure of the web pages.
 CSS: Styling and layout of the website.
-JavaScript: Interactive elements like the navigation menu
+JavaScript: Interactive elements like the navigation menu.
+Animate on scroll JavaScript library to control the display of products in scroll.